 This also helps in building trust.
 Let them know that you appreciate what they are good at.

-Show, You Are Interested In Real
+The show, You Are Interested In Real.

 As Andrew Naber did the study, the average person will spend around 90000 hours in their lifetime.
 And it’s a lot of hours.